GitFocusOfficial/fcc-magazine/README.md

 ## Step 1

+Begin with your standard HTML boilerplate.
+Add a `DOCTYPE` declaration, an html element specifying this page is in English, a `head` element, and a `body` element.

+Add a `<meta>` tag with the appropriate `charset` and a `<meta>` tag for mobile responsiveness within the `head` element.

 ## Step 2

+Add a `title` element with the text `Magazine`, a link element for the `https://fonts.googleapis.com/css?family=Anton%7CBaskervville%7CRaleway&display=swap` font stylesheet, a `link` for the `https://use.fontawesome.com/releases/v5.8.2/css/all.css` FontAwesome stylesheet, and a `link` for your `./styles.css` stylesheet.

+Your font stylesheet will load three separate fonts: `Anton`, `Baskervville`, and `Raleway`.

 ## Step 3

+Within your `body`, create a `main` element.
+Then in that element, create a `section` with a `class` set to `heading`.

 ## Step 4

+Within your `.heading` element, create a `header` element with the `class` set to `hero`.

+In that element, create an `img` element with the src set to `https://cdn.freecodecamp.org/platform/universal/fcc_meta_1920X1080-indigo.png`, the alt set to `freecodecamp logo`, and the `class` set to `hero-img`.

+The `loading` attribute on an `img` element can be set to `lazy` to tell the browser not to fetch the image resource until it is needed (as in, when the user scrolls the image into view).
+As an additional benefit, lazy loaded elements will not load until the non-lazy elements are loaded - this means users with slow internet connections can view the content of your page without having to wait for the images to load.

+Give your new `img` element a `loading` attribute set to `lazy`.

 ## Step 5

+After your `img` element, add an `h1` element with the `class` set to `hero-title` and the text set to `OUR NEW CURRICULUM`, followed by a `p` element with the `class` set to `hero-subtitle` and the text set to `Our efforts to restructure our curriculum with a more project-based focus`.

 ## Step 6

+Your image currently takes up a lot of space.
+To better see what you are working on, add a `width` attribute to the `img` element, with a value of `400`.

+You will remove this later on when you have worked on the CSS.

 ## Step 7

+After your `header` element, create a `div` with the `class` set to `author`.

+Within that `div`, create a `p` element with the `class` set to `author-name` and give it the text `By freeCodeCamp`.
+Wrap the `freeCodeCamp` portion in an `a` element with the `href` set to `https://freecodecamp.org`, and the `target` set to `_blank`.

+Below that, add a second `p` element with the class `publish-date` and the text `March 7, 2019`.

 ## Step 8

+The `Referer` HTTP header contains information about the address or URL of a page that a user might be visiting from.
+This information can be used in analytics to track how many users from your page visit freecodecamp.org, for example.
+Setting the `rel` attribute to `noreferrer` omits this information from the HTTP request.
+Give your `a` element a `rel` attribute set to `noreferrer`.

 ## Step 9

+Below your `.author` element, create a new `div` element with the class `social-icons`.

+Add five `a` elements within that new `div`, and give them the following `href` attributes.

+- The first `a` element should have an `href` set to `https://www.facebook.com/freecodecamp`.

+- The second `a` element should have an `href` set to `https://twitter.com/freecodecamp`.

+- The third `a` element should have an `href` set to `https://instagram.com/freecodecamp`.

+- The fourth `a` element should have an `href` set to `https://www.linkedin.com/school/free-code-camp`.

+- The fifth `a` element should have an `href` set to `https://www.youtube.com/freecodecamp`.

 ## Step 10

+Within each of your new `a` elements, add an `i` element and give them the following classes:

+- Your first i element should have the class `fab fa-facebook-f`

+- Your second `i` element should have the class `fab fa-twitter`

+- Your third `i` element should have the class `fab fa-instagram`

+- Your fourth `i` element should have the class `fab fa-linkedin-in`

+- Your fifth `i` element should have the class `fab fa-youtube`

 ## Step 11

+Below your `.heading` element, create a new `section` element with the `class` set to `text`.
+Within that, create a `p` element with the `class` set to `first-paragraph` and the following text:

+>Example Code
+>
+>Soon the freeCodeCamp curriculum will be 100% project-driven learning.
+Instead of a series of coding challenges, you'll learn through building projects - step by step.
+Before we get into the details, let me emphasize: we are not changing the certifications.
+All 6 certifications will still have the same 5 required projects.
+We are only changing the optional coding challenges.

 ## Step 12

+Create another `p` element below your .`first-paragraph` element, and give it the following text:

+>Example Code
+>
+>After years - years - of pondering these two problems and how to solve them, I slipped, hit my head on the sink, and when I came to I had a revelation!
+A vision!
+A picture in my head!
+A picture of this!
+This is what makes time travel possible: the flux capacitor!

 ## Step 13